Rahab19/PLP-COVID-19-Global-Data-Tracker-Project/README.md

 ## How to Run the Project

-1. Open the Jupyter Notebook (`covid_analysis.ipynb`) in Jupyter or JupyterLite.
+1. Open the Jupyter Notebook (`covid_analysis.ipynb`) in Jupyter.
-2. Make sure you have internet access (the data is loaded directly from a URL).
-3. Run each cell step-by-step to view results and visualizations.
+2. Run each cell step-by-step to view results and visualizations.

 ```python
 pip install pandas matplotlib